NYUITP/sp14_2sgm/README.md

 All the files are loaded using chrome console at run time.
 Give table input and choose the required output type for instance pie, line or bubble chart.

+Different input selection required for different charts.
+Carefully choose input and overcome errors displayed on page for better output.